Activities in Rwanda

 Visiting Lake Kivu is a splendid way to relax and take in the scenery:

-- Lake cruises between popular resort towns, such as Cyangugu, Kibuye and Gisenyi;
+- Lake cruises between popular resort towns, such as Cyangugu, Kibuye, and Gisenyi;

-- Water sport facilities in Kibuye;
+- Water sports facilities in Kibuye;

 - Nature discovery tours around the many deserted islands with largely unexplored natural attractions;